milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/README.md

 # WORK IN PROGRESS!

 I hope you like my repo name.
 Shoutout to Github Co-Pilot for the assist on these docs.
+And I blame Github Co-Pilot for any errors in the docs.
+I could never.

 If you see any issues with the documentation, please create an issue or a pull request.
 I'm always looking to improve my documentation and code.
 I'm also open to suggestions on how to improve the documentation and code.
 I'm always looking to learn new things and new ways to do things.